Hand gestures are a great way of reinforcing what you’re saying.

 They can mean different things in different cultures.

-Here are six hand gestures and what they mean in different cultures:
+Here are six hand gestures and what they mean in different countries and cultures:

 This widely recognised sign of approval or agreement is actually used as an insult in Bangladesh.